robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 “Needles,” she said.
 “Choose the right one.”

 Charlie glanced at the tin, then at the fabric, then back.
-He picked a needle that matched the weight — neither too fine nor too thick — and threaded it.
+He picked a needle that matched the weight of the material and threaded it.

 On the first try.